shanieMoonlight/moonlight-repo/libs/packages/@spider-baby/mini-state/README.md

 `MiniStateCombined` and `MiniStateUtility` are included in the main package and provide convenient helpers to aggregate loading, error and data signals/observables across multiple `MiniState` instances.

+Note: the previous `utils` secondary entrypoint has been removed — import `MiniStateCombined`, `MiniStateUtility`, and other helpers directly from the package root (for example: `import { MiniStateUtility } from '@spider-baby/mini-state'`).

 ```typescript
 import { MiniStateCombined } from '@spider-baby/mini-state';